Objectives and Goals

-Please read about the schedule for more information →
+Please read about the sample schedule for more information →

 Types of Research Projects

 The research projects that students can be involved in include islet transplantation, islet physiology, tissue engineering, beta- cell proliferation, microfluidic and nanotechnology technology, biological imaging, microencapsulation, and many other topics.
-In addition, students have the opportunity to learn biosafety basics, common laboratory skills, animal modeling, biostatistics, career development, literature review, patient-based clinical observation, and others.
+In addition, students have the opportunity to learn biosafety basics, common laboratory skills, animal modeling, biostatistics, literature review and participate in career development and patient-based clinical observation.

 Participant Selection and Eligibility

-Participants must be at least eighteen years old and U.S. citizen/permanent resident.
+Participants must be at least eighteen years old and a U.S. citizen/permanent resident.
+Each participant will receive a $3,000 stipend.
 Participants cannot receive funding from other sources and must have health insurance during the internship.

 Ideal applicants for the summer training program will have: